Theory of topological modules and continuous linear maps. #

 Instances For

-is a continuous linear equivalence and to 0
+f is a continuous linear equivalence and to 0 otherwise.
+This definition is somewhat ad hoc,

 but one needs a fully (rather than partially) defined inverse function for some purposes, including